Terms of use¶

 As currently funded, CREATE is free at the point of use to all users.

-If you wish to build this costing information into, e.g. research grant applications that you are writing, please see the details in costing grants.
+If you wish to build this costing information into, e.g. research grant applications that you are writing, please get in touch to discuss this.

 CREATE is designed as a research computing service.
 Any data stored on the system should be for the purposes of active research and teaching only; the system should not be used to store, e.g., backups of data from users’ own machines or other external systems.